scvalex/ltc/docs/interim.md

 else fails, that should be enough for LTc, and it could probably be written and tested in a week.

-Additionally, develop a benchmark to compare different implementations of the data-store.
+## Phase 2  [**in progress**]

-## Phase 2
+> Deadline: mid February

-> Deadline: end of January
+Develop a benchmark to compare different implementations of the data-store.

 Find out how NASA and ESA are currently getting information to and from the Mars orbiters and rovers.
 Invent and implement a synchronization protocol for the replicated nodes.
 This will probably involve sending large sets of updates at once.
-Entries will probably need to be versioned with a scheme like vector-clocks.
+Entries will probably need to be versioned with a scheme like vector-clocks, and we will need to hold at least some change history for entries.

 ## Phase 3

 > Deadline: mid March

-Since we are unlikely to get access to a computer far enough to test LTc's synchronization, develop a Linux kernel module that creates a loopback network device that is high-latency and intermittent.
-Using this, test and tune the synchronization algorithm.
+Come up with a representative benchmark for the synchronization algorithm, test, and tune it.
+We are optimising for "number of iterations until all data sets are consistent".

 ## Phase 4